Alice's Restaurant: 1960s

-"Alice's Restaurant" was first performed publicly with Guthrie singing live on Radio Unnameable, the overnight program hosted by Bob Fass that aired on New York radio station WBAI, one evening in February 1967, following a year of Guthrie honing the song at various small venues.
-(The exact date of the first recording has also been identified as 1966.)
+Guthrie performed the finished song live on Radio Unnameable, the overnight program hosted by Bob Fass that aired on New York radio station WBAI, one evening in February 1967, following a year of Guthrie honing the song at various small venues.
 The initial performance was part of an impromptu supergroup at the WBAI studios that included David Bromberg, Jerry Jeff Walker and Ramblin' Jack Elliot.
 Guthrie performed the song several times live on WBAI in 1967 before its commercial release.
 By May 1967, the song had proved so popular that at one point Fass (who was known for playing songs he liked over and over again in his graveyard slot) started playing a recording of one of Guthrie's live performances of the song repeatedly; eventually the non-commercial station rebroadcast it only when listeners pledged to donate a large amount of money.
 (Fass subverted it and occasionally asked for donations to get him to stop playing the recording.)

 "Alice's Restaurant" was performed on July 17, 1967, at the Newport Folk Festival in a workshop or breakout section on "topical songs", where it was such a hit that he was called upon to perform it for the entire festival audience.
-The song's success at Newport and on WBAI led Guthrie to record it in front of a studio audience in New York City and release it as side one of the album Alice's Restaurant in October 1967.
+Faced with an increasing number of bootleg recordings of his performances achieving wide circulation, Guthrie's agent pressed him to record it in front of a studio audience in New York City and release it as side one of the album Alice's Restaurant in October 1967.
 Guthrie noted that the studio recording combined some of the worst elements of both studio and live recording, in that the audience chosen for the record had already heard him perform the song repeatedly, but because of the audience, he had to record the song and album in one take.

+Guthrie sent a demo recording of the song to his father on his deathbed; it was, according to a "family joke", the last thing Woody heard before he died in October 1967.
+Because of the song's length, Guthrie never expected it to be released, because such extended monologues were extremely rare in an era when singles were typically less than three minutes.